The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Introduction

-Since most modern wireless communication systems feature multiple antennas at some or all terminals it is of interest to study the 2-user Gaussian MIMO IC.
+Since most modern wireless communication systems feature multiple antennas at some or all terminals it is of interest to study the two-user Gaussian MIMO IC.
 However, multiple antennas at different nodes make it harder to obtain results similar to those available for the SISO IC.
-For instance, the deterministic model developed in \cite{Bresler_Tse} for the 2-user SISO IC which was shown to reproduce the constant gap to capacity approximation result of \cite{ETW1} doesn't extend to MIMO channels.
+For instance, the deterministic model developed in \cite{Bresler_Tse} for the two-user SISO IC which was shown to reproduce the constant gap to capacity approximation result of \cite{ETW1} doesn't extend to MIMO channels.
 Moreover, as compared to the result on the capacity of the strong SISO IC, the capacity of the MIMO IC is known~\cite{SCKP} only for the so-called {\it aligned strong} interference regime, where the direct and cross link channel matrices satisfy a matrix equation.
-Two important constraints involved in this result are (a) a covariance constraint on the inputs and (b) the direct link's channel matrix is a matrix multiple of the cross link's channel, where the multiple satisfies some particular constraint.
-The covariance constraint can be relaxed at the cost of making the expression for the capacity region much more complicated, but the matrix relation between the two channel matrices may seldom, if ever, hold.
+Such a matrix equation between the two channel matrices may seldom, if ever, hold.
 In general, the problem of characterizing the exact capacity of a MIMO IC even for small and special classes can be challenging; this point is also illustrated by \cite{Sriram_Jafar} where the capacity region of a class of {\it very strong} MISO ICs was characterized.